Trade, food security and sustainable agriculture

 - –

 —-.
-A well-functioning global value chain across agro-food sectors also opens up opportunities for producers in developing economies to contribute to economic development in their local community -—
+A well-functioning global value chain in the agro-food sectors creates opportunities for producers in developing economies, contributing to local economic development -—

 – ‒